 If you want your breadcrumb trail to appear only on your articles, then this is the file you will need to modify.
 Always by duplicating the file single.php of the parent theme in your child theme and modifying it using a text editor as explained in Case n°1.

-For this example, I inserted it after line 37 of the file single.php, just below the title I spotted thanks to the tags
+For this example, I inserted it after line 37 of the file single.phpjust below the title that I spotted from the tags.

 Case n°3: in the file single.php below the front page image

 It may also be an alternative solution that I like less but that might be suitable for some of your projects.
 All you have to do is change the location of the code tip to place it after the call for the image on the front page.

 To insert this piece of code, I have located the end of the section named .and_post_meta_wrapperafter line 123, as you can see in the screenshot above.

 If you don't want to get your hands on the code too much, you can always opt for a premium plugin that does the job very well.

 This is the extension named Divi Breadcrumbs Module which is available for $15...
 It may be a good alternative.

 You saw that with a few pieces of code, we can customize your Divi themeNot only is it not complicated, but this feature will also be beneficial for the natural referencing of your site.
 So, what are you waiting for?

 Need more resources on Divi?
 Visit ElegantThemes' blog full of ideas and tutorials!